 Claims of sexual assault in spas happen throughout the country and are not isolated to just one or two franchise locations.
-Investigators have found instances from New York to central Alabama, from central Alabama to San Francisco, and from California to Atlanta and the surrounding Atlanta area.
-The franchise network allows for companies to effectively expand; however, the nature of the franchise arrangement allows franchisees to get away with failing to implement appropriate policies for the safety of others.
+Investigators have found instances in New York, Central Alabama, San Francisco, Atlanta and the surrounding area, and other regions.
+The franchise network allows for companies to effectively expand; however, the nature of the arrangement allows franchisees to get away with lackadaisical safety protocols and subpar policies for preventing sexual abuse.

 Recent Cases of Sexual Abuse in Spas

-In recent years, investigative news report that major companies have many sexual assault and sexual harassment allegations against their employees.
-Some examples include:
+In recent years, investigative news reports have highlighted the fact that many large, well-known companies often have many sexual assault and harassment allegations against them and their employees.
+Examples include:

 - Massage Envy

 Charles Russo worked as a massage therapist at the Ritz-Carlton spa in New Orleans, Louisiana.
-Accused of unwanted sexual contact with a woman’s feet as she lay on his table for a massage appointment, Russo was arrested and charged with sexual battery.
-Detectives later learned that even though he had been disciplined before for a similar incident with a different client, the spa continued to employ him.
-He was later sentenced to a six-month suspended sentence, two years of active probation, and was required to undergo sex therapy counseling.
+Accused of unwanted sexual contact with a woman’s feet as she lay on his table for a massage appointment, authorities arrested and charged Russo with sexual battery.
+Detectives later learned that even though he faced discipline previously for a similar incident with a different client, the spa continued to employ him.
+A court later sentenced him to a six-month suspended sentence and two years of active probation, and required him to undergo sex therapy counseling.

 - Hand and Stone Massage and Facial Spa

 Similar to the allegations against Massage Envy chains, Hand and Stone Massage and Facial Spa has faced numerous lawsuits alleging sexual abuse of their clientele by massage therapists.
-Most of the lawsuits have been brought against the massage therapists individually, although the company is likely to face liability as well.
+Most of the lawsuits have been brought against the massage therapists individually, although the company likely faces liability as well.

 - Abuse against female massage therapists

-Ravi Zacharias, a former famed evangelist ministry leader, was accused several years ago of numerous instances of sexual misconduct.
+Ravi Zacharias, a former famed evangelist ministry leader, faced accusations several years ago of numerous instances of sexual misconduct.
 The victims were several massage therapists who alleged that he inappropriately touched them and raped one of them over a five-year period.
-Three of the female massage therapists were employed at day spas that he co-owned.
+Three of the female massage therapists held employment at day spas he co-owned.

 Why is sexual abuse in massage parlors and spas underreported?

 Dozens of women who are victims of abuse have come forward against massage businesses, prompting sexual misconduct lawsuits.
-If you are a victim of sexual assault while receiving a massage, it is crucial that you report the assault to local law enforcement to start your claim.
-You may be able to file claims or state board complaints against the perpetrator and the institution.
+If you’re a victim of sexual assault happening at a massage parlor or spa, it’s crucial you report the assault to local law enforcement.
+You may be able to file claims or state board complaints against the perpetrator and the institution itself.

 What should I do if my massage therapist touched me inappropriately?

-Even though it may be hard and there may be difficult questions, it is essential to report the sexual abuse right away.
-If you have experienced inappropriate conduct by a massage therapist, you should:
+Even though it may be challenging and you may have to undergo difficult or embarrassing questioning, it’s essential to report the sexual abuse right away.
+If you’ve experienced inappropriate conduct by a massage therapist, you should:

-- Report the sexual conduct – File a police report and lodge a complaint with the company that owns the establishment.
+- Report the sexual misconduct – File a police report and a complaint with the company that employs the massage therapist.

 - See a doctor – Schedule an appointment with your doctor for a physical examination related to your sexual assault.
-Take photos of any related body marks.
+Take photos of any related body marks or injuries.